A Look Into: CSS3 2D Transformations

 Conclusion

-We have come through all the four essential transformation methods; translate, scale, rotate and skew
+We have covered the four essential transformation methods: translate, scale, rotate, and skew.

-However, as mentioned, this module is still in the early stage, so if you will apply these methods in your next website, make sure it degrades gracefully for incompatible browsers (I’m not referring to IE6 here).
+However, as mentioned, this module is still in its early stages.
+If you apply these methods on your website, ensure it degrades gracefully for incompatible browsers (not referring to IE6 here).

-Lastly, you can view all the demo or download the source from the following links.
+Lastly, you can view the demo or download the source from the following links.